 Take note: Belgian Malinois are highly trainable, but this doesn’t mean that they can get this training right on the first try.
-The owner should be patient until the dog learned the trick and get the message.
+The owner should be patient until the dog learns the trick and get the message.

 4. Make The Training Rules Consistent

 Some owners would just throw in some treats to make the dog shut up and be quiet.
 But this is a conflicting training rule and must be avoided at all costs.
-Training a dog works by giving reward to your pup once a particular behavior or task is achieved.
+Training a dog works by giving rewards to your pup once a particular behavior or task is achieved.